fbpx

 Let’s say you add a risk assessment and mitigation to your Covid-19 security form.
 Most standard forms features wouldn’t have a Covid-19 specific one to begin with, but if they did, having a “Risks” section would be essential.

-However, what happens when you’ve got multiple potential risk sources on site with multiple mitigation actions?
+However, what happens when you’ve got multiple potential risk sources on-site with multiple mitigation actions?
 You’re either stuck writing everything in a box that probably doesn’t allow more than 1-200 characters or you’re potentially liable for accusations of slacking on your risk assessments.
 A great custom forms feature would provide the option to have a customizable list for the Risk part, with another list within it for the mitigation part.

-Additionally, dynamic versions of these fields can give technicians the flexibility to give non-standard answers, if need be (like selecting “other” from a list of options, then noting down what “other” is on the form.
+Additionally, dynamic versions of these fields can give technicians the flexibility to give non-standard answers, if need be (like selecting “other” from a list of options, and then noting down what “other” is on the form.
 Having reactive options gives your team more control and lets techs work not only faster, but more accurately too.

 3. What are the benefits of customizing forms?